GreptimeTeam/docs/docs/v0.8/en/faq-and-others/faq.md

 We have prebuilt binaries for Android ARM64 platforms, which have been successfully used in some enterprise projects.
 However, these binaries are not available for bare metal devices, as some fundamental components of GreptimeDB require a standard library.

-## Why is there a performance drop in query response times after upgrading from GreptimeDB 0.7.2 to 0.8.0 on an Odroid N2+ server?
-After upgrading from GreptimeDB 0.7.2 to 0.8.0 on an Odroid N2+ server, there might be a noticeable performance drop when querying data with SQL from Grafana.
-Before the update, the query response time was around 70ms, but it increased to approximately 460ms post-upgrade.
-This performance issue generally improves over time as the system stabilizes.

-Currently, GreptimeDB only builds indexes for persistent data.
-Therefore, query performance might improve after flushing buffered input data.
-The in-memory page cache for persistent files also needs to be warmed up by queries after restarting the instance.

-- Persistence Mechanism: Data is flushed periodically or when the buffered data size reaches a threshold.

-- Cache Warm-up: Query performance improves as the in-memory page cache warms up.

-These mechanisms help stabilize and improve query performance after an upgrade.

 ## Is there a built-in SQL command like 'compaction table t1' that can be used for manual compaction?

 Please follow the instructions provided in this issue: Issue [db#3363](https://github.com/GreptimeTeam/greptimedb/pull/3363).

-## Why isn't the data older than 7 days being cleaned up when I set `global_ttl = "7d"` in the configuration file?
-What is the TTL mechanism?

-The global_ttl mechanism was removed in versions after 0.4.
-The documentation was recently updated to reflect this change.
-If you need TTL functionality, you can specify a table-level TTL when creating the table (see [Table Options](https://docs.greptime.com/reference/sql/create#table-options)).
-In future updates, we plan to support database-level TTL.

 ## Can GreptimeDB be used to store logs?